Web3-Club/Web3-Interactive-Learning/README.md

 The project team shall not be responsible for any legal liability, direct or indirect damages arising from any unauthorized commercial use, abuse or any other form of improper use.
 By using the open-source code of this project, you acknowledge that you have read and agreed to this disclaimer.

+The organization that developed this page, "Web3Club", is currently a non-profit open source community, not a company or corporationand.

 If you have any questions about licence or copyright, please read the LICENCE section below or contact us at web3club@email.cn

 ## 📖 Licence